 Why Choose A Hotel With A Club Lounge?

-When deciding which hotel to choose for your stay in a city like Tokyo, it is sensible to consider the added extras provided by a hotel Club Lounge or Club Room.
-Offerings usually include complimentary drinks and snacks throughout the day, breakfast in the morning and evening cocktails with canapés.
+When deciding which hotel to choose for your stay in a city like Tokyo, it is sensible to consider the added extras provided by a hotel, Club Lounge or Club Room.
+Offerings usually include complimentary drinks and snacks throughout the day, breakfast in the morning, and evening cocktails with canapés.
 Often the evening food and drink offering is more than enough to replace the need to go out for the evening.

 I have outlined the hotels with the best Club or Executive lounges below:

-ANA Intercontinental Tokyo, Club Intercontinental Club Lounge
+1. ANA Intercontinental Tokyo, Club Intercontinental Club Lounge

-There are plenty of work-stations and seating areas but the highlight is the views.
+There are plenty of work-stations and seating areas, but the highlight is the views.
 The lounge wraps around the floor in an “L” shape, providing loads of great views of the Tokyo skyline and various other major landmarks, such as the Imperial Palace, the Japanese Parliament building, and even Mount Fuji on a clear day!

-Ritz Carlton Tokyo Club Lounge
+2. Ritz-Carlton Tokyo Club Lounge

-The Ritz Carlton Tokyo also offers a club lounge.
-This one is situated on the 55th floor, access to this Club Lounge (which comes free with Club Rooms) gives you breakfast, afternoon tea, evening cocktails and snacks all served impeccably and all of excellent quality.
-They actually claim that there are five food and beverage presentations per day so there are nibbles in-between too.
+The Ritz-Carlton Tokyo also offers a club lounge.
+This one is situated on the 55th floor.
+Access to this Club Lounge (which comes free with Club Rooms) gives you breakfast, afternoon tea, evening cocktails, and snacks all served impeccably and all of excellent quality.
+They actually claim that there are five food and beverage presentations per day, so there are nibbles in-between too.

-Horizon Club, Shangri La, Tokyo
+3. Horizon Club, Shangri La, Tokyo

-Ths is a cracker of a lounge.
+This is a cracker of a lounge.
 Located on the 37th floor and reserved exclusively for Horizon Club or Shangri-La suite guests, the elegant Horizon Club is designed as a home-away-from-home for busy globetrotters.
-Decorated in a contemporary international style and imbued with rich, warm textures and a collection of covetable art, this cosy urban haven also offers some of the best panoramic views over the city.
+Decorated in a contemporary international style and imbued with rich, warm textures and a collection of covetable art, this cozy urban haven also offers some of the best panoramic views over the city.
 Thoughtfully arranged intimate seating areas and custom-made plush armchairs, together with a separate complimentary boardroom that is ideal for private meetings and events.
-Enjoy all-day culinary treats, including a buffet-style brunch, a chic Afternoon Tea and evening canapés.
+Enjoy all-day culinary treats, including a buffet-style brunch, a chic Afternoon Tea, and evening canapés.
 You’ll see why the Horizon Club is a destination worth visiting.

-Tokyo Marriott Hotel, Shinagawa
+5. Tokyo Marriott Hotel, Shinagawa

 The Tokyo Marriott Hotel, Shinagawa, is conveniently located within a 10-minute walk from Shinagawa station (or a 5-minute shuttle bus ride).
 This is not the most pretty or interesting area of Tokyo, and this hotel’s 4-star status means that this lounge comes near the bottom of our list, even though it gets rave reviews and probably offers the most bang for your buck.

-Marriott Platinum members often get upgraded to Club rooms at this hotel and Gold members automatically get Club Lounge access at this hotel.
+Marriott Platinum members often get upgraded to Club rooms at this hotel, and Gold members automatically get Club Lounge access at this hotel.
 The Club lounge is excellent and located next to the reception.
-It has no windows but it features an extensive full buffet breakfast, which is served in the hotel’s restaurant (superb selection!), all day nibbles, including cakes and pastries and an amazing dinner presentation, which includes over half a dozen hot dishes, sweets, soft drinks, good quality alcohol and huge cakes and pastries as well as a full bar with lots of alcoholic choices in the evening.
+It has no windows, but it features an extensive full buffet breakfast, which is served in the hotel’s restaurant (superb selection!), all-day nibbles, including cakes and pastries, and an amazing dinner presentation, which includes over half a dozen hot dishes, sweets, soft drinks, good quality alcohol and huge cakes and pastries as well as a full bar with lots of alcoholic choices in the evening.

-Hyatt Regency, Tokyo
+6. Hyatt Regency, Tokyo

 The Hyatt Regency, Tokyo has Club rooms with access to the Regency Club.
-The lounge is extremely large and, dare I say it, a little corporate and impersonal because of it’s size and multiple rooms and seating areas.
+The lounge is extremely large and, dare I say it, a little corporate and impersonal because of its size and multiple rooms and seating areas.
 It has a really nice breakfast in the morning and appetizers and cocktails in the evening.
 The service is extremely attentive and helpful.

-I have also reviewed the best hotel club lounges in London, the best hotel Club Lounges in Hong Kong, the best Club Lounges in New York and the best hotel club floors and VIP lounges in Las Vegas.
+We’ve also reviewed the best hotel club lounges in London, the best hotel Club Lounges in Hong Kong, the best Club Lounges in New York and the best hotel club floors and VIP lounges in Las Vegas.